LANSING, Mich — Here's everything you need to know before you cast your ballot in the 2024 general election in November.

 In-Person voting on Election Day takes place between 7 a.m. and 8 p.m. on Tuesday, Nov.
 5.

-You must be registered to vote to cast a ballot on Election Day but if you are not registered, you can do so on-site at your polling location.
+You must be registered to vote to cast a ballot on Election Day but if you are not registered, you can do so at your local clerk's office that same day.

 Voters will be asked to present a photo ID such as a Michigan driver's license or identification card, but an ID is not a requirement to vote.
 Anyone without a valid ID, can sign an affidavit confirming their identity.